 Critical path, scope creep, Kanban.
 If these words are foreign to you, you probably aren’t a project manager.
-Additionally, you may not think you can learn much from the basics of project management.
+Additionally, you may not think you can learn much from the principles of project management.
 Think again.

 We conducted a survey across 1,464 employees about their work management processes, and discovered 94% of respondents manage projects on a regular basis.
 But only 47% have “project manager” in their job title or description.
 So even though you might not be a project manager, chances are, you’re managing a project or two.

 Although there are several reasons to study project management, you don’t need to become a certified project manager right away.
 We’re simply suggesting that you learn project management principles to enhance your leadership skills.

 Without further adieu, let’s dive into basic project management skills and how they can help you become a better manager:

 1. Improves visibility